 - Performance Optimization

 Sequence of events

-PROGNOST Systems received a call from the customer with the information that the compressor, shortly after start up, was shut down by the PROGNOST system due to protection limit violations on two measuring points.
-The shutdown was triggered by increased vibrations at the crosshead guides 3 and 4.
-Affected were segment 20 of crosshead slide (CHS) 3 and segment 19 of the CHS 4.
+PROGNOST Systems received a call from the customer.
+The compressor was shut down by the PROGNOST system shortly after start up.
+This was a result of protection limit violations on two measuring points.
+In detail the shutdown was triggered by increased vibrations at the crosshead guides 3 and 4, this affected segment 20 of crosshead slide (CHS) 3 and segment 19 of the CHS 4.